or18/RubiksSolver/README.md

 Rubik's cube cross, xcross, xxcross, xxxcross, and xxxxcross solver.
 Last layer(LL) substep solver, LL solver, and LL+AUF solver based on xxxxcross solver are also available.
 Web app version is also available.

 # Notes
 - Web app is now available.
-Check [Google colab notebook](https://colab.research.google.com/github/or18/RubiksSolver/blob/main/RubiksSolverApp.ipynb) or [Demo app](https://script.google.com/macros/s/AKfycbzdrmevZ6E0Jm164VcilblxgE7EI0pUbTZlh7Ns024tKvCanMRFlk3HC9qcHtVUkEjy/exec).
-Demo app may be unavailable due to runtime disconnection.
+Check [Google colab notebook](https://colab.research.google.com/github/or18/RubiksSolver/blob/main/RubiksSolverApp.ipynb)
-- PyPy3 is recommended.
 - Recommended to run on Google Colaboratory, using GPU or TPU.
 - For the first search, some tables need to be created.
 These tables take up approximately 1.3 GB of disk space.
 - Memory required <= 1.64 GB